 Leadership Lesson: Sharpen the Saw

 About the Editors

 Textbook for undergraduate and graduate students in upper-level sport management courses; reference for athletics administrators or anyone interested in the complex dynamics of intercollegiate athletics.

-Erianne A. Weight, PhD, is the director of the prestigious Center for Excellence in Intercollegiate Athletics and a member of the sport administration faculty at the University of North Carolina at Chapel Hill.
-She is also an active consultant and a researcher for Collegiate Sports Associates.
-Her widely cited research is driven by the vision to increase opportunities for participation in intercollegiate athletics and education in the United States.
-As a former NCAA Division I heptathlete, she has firsthand insight into the tremendous potential of education through athletics.
+Erianne A. Weight, PhD, is the director of the prestigious Center for Research in Intercollegiate Athletics and a member of the sport administration faculty at the University of North Carolina at Chapel Hill.
+She is involved in a variety of Division I athletics consultancies through her role as a research consultant for Collegiate Sports Associates.
+It is her hope that through research, there will be an increase in the quantity and quality of opportunities for athletic participation and education for young people throughout North America.
+As a former NCAA Division I heptathlete, she has firsthand insight on the tremendous potential of education through athletics.

 Robert H. Zullo, PhD, is the head of the sports management program at Seton Hill University in Greensburg, Pennsylvania.
 He taught previously at James Madison University and Mississippi State University.
 He has worked in intercollegiate athletics at the University of Georgia, Virginia Tech, and the University of North Carolina.
 He started his career in intercollegiate athletics administration through experiences with the University of Virginia athletics department and the Virginia Military Institute.
 He is a member of the North American Society of Sport Management (NASSM) and the National Association of Collegiate Marketing Administrators (NACMA).

 Includes questions in true-or-false, fill-in-the-blank, multiple-choice, essay, and short-answer formats that instructors may use to create customized tests.